hackclub/hackclub/workshops/sprig_dodge/README.md

 ## 5. Spawning in obstacles

 A game isn't fun if it takes no effort to play.
-We'll be adding obstacles to our game so the player has to dodge them.
+We'll be adding obstacles to our game, so the player has to dodge them.

 ### a) Making the obstacles spawn randomly